 If you do the math on the average HVAC business start-up cost and the other costs that come after opening your doors, you might think that running an HVAC business isn’t as profitable as it initially appeared to be.
 Ignore those thoughts!
 Starting an HVAC business is temporary pain for long term gain, and we’re going to tell you why.

 Firstly, there’s no boss to skim the top off your profits.
 You’re the boss, and nobody is taking a cut of your hard work without your say so.
 Secondly, your profitability is entirely in your hands.
 No incompetent managers and no business owners who don’t listen to what you have to say.
-You steer the ship, and you decide how much work you take on and what you charge for it.
+You steer the ship, and you decide how much work you take on and what it’s going to take to create a successful HVAC business.

 How to start a successful HVAC business